 - Lost key—$40

 Lock-out—No charge; done by Residence Life between 9AM to 5PM, 6PM to 11PM on weekdays, and 9AM to 11PM on weekends.
 Public Safety conducts Lock-outs after these hours.

 Loaner key—You may check-out a spare key from Residence Life but must return it within 72 hours or you will be charged.
 Residence Life reserves the right to refuse checking out a loaner key to residents abusing this privilege.

 No staff member will provide access to anyone other than the resident assigned to the room.
-In extreme cases, we would allow a third party access to your room but only with prior written permission received from the resident.
-We will also have to deal with any plain-sight policy violations found within the room when providing access.
+In extreme cases, we would allow a third party access to your room but only with prior written permission received from the resident's MyHunter email.
+We will also write up any plain-sight policy violations found within the room when providing access.

 Please report lost keys immediately.
 You will not need to pay the lost key or lock-out charges right away—they will be billed to your account.

 Residents of the floor play an important role in keeping the bathrooms secure.
 Please report damaged or broken doors.
 Do not put tape on the locking mechanisms or put items in front of the doors to hold them open.
 We will fix doors as we are aware of them but cannot be held responsible if the residents take steps to compromise the security of the bathroom doors.